 5. Select the product as Margin out of Margin/Cash and the stock exchange where you want to trade.

-6. Choose the desired quantity of the stocks you want to buy.
+6. Choose the desired quantity of the stocks you want to buy on margin.

 7. Choose the type of order as Market order if you want to buy the stock at current market price or as Limit Order if you want to buy it at a price of your choice.